slz4025/flame_fractals/README.md

 # flame_fractals
 Flame fractal generator.
-This is an implementation of the process described at https://flam3.com/flame.pdf.
+This is an implementation of the process described at [Flam3](https://flam3.com).

 This repo contains three files:
-Funcs -
-PlasFrac -
+- PlasFrac: The main file, where the fractal image is generated.
+- Funcs: The color handler for a particular function being used to generate the fractal.
-Variations - a small library of different generating functions
+- Variations: a small library of different generating functions.

+I've used it to create test images like the following: